 (1) Click the link on the right for an example of an urinal: item no. 27.

-Spittoons are also known to have existed far over a thousand years.
+Spittoons have also existed far over a thousand years.
 Usually they have a round body and a funnel shaped top.
-A number of them was made of a removable upper part (funnel) and lower part (container).
+A number of them was made with a separable upper and lower part (the funnel was removable).

-vessel that was used to discard used or ground tea leaves in the Tang dynasty etc..
+vessel that was used to discard used, ground tea leaves during the Tang dynasty etc..

 opening at the lower end of the funnel (connection to the container) on top is